nicobenz/homelab/README.md

 # Goal of this repo
 This repo is meant as a deployment repo for my homelab stacks via dockhand.
 Feel free to use or fork it as your own homelab repo.
+Check the readme of each stack for further info on what that service does.